ngs-lang/ngs/doc/ngslang.1.md

 ## Simplicity

-* Minimal possible number of concepts in the language.
+Very small number of main concepts in the language:

-* No classes.
-Only types, methods and multiple dispatch (picking the right method implementation by matching types of parameters and arguments)
-* Simple type system.
+* Types with a simple type system, geared only toward multiple dispatch.
+No classes.
+* Methods (functions).
+* Multiple dispatch - allows using same method name for operations on different types, as in the `+` example above.

 ## Familiarity